fsvreddit/automodmail/redditWiki.md

         - comments not showing

 All four of these can also support negation e.g. `~subject`.
 If you use negation, then none of the search terms may match.
 You can use normal and negated properties together e.g. `body` and `~body` may appear in the same rule, but `body` cannot appear twice.

+### Modifiers

+`subject` and `body` have optional modifiers to change how the text is matched.
+These are the same as AutoModerator minus full-text.

+* `subject (includes)` will find the text anywhere - e.g. "and" will match the subject "sandwich".
+This is the default behaviour if no modifier is used.
+* `subject (includes-word)` will only match if the search term matches an entire word.
+* `subject (starts_with)` will only match text at the start of the subject.
+* `subject (ends_with)` will only match text at the start of the subject.
+* `subject (full_exact)` will match the entire subject completely.
+* `subject (regex)` will match using a regular expression.
+Unlike AutoModerator, this cannot be used in conjunction with one of the other modifiers above but it can be used with the case-sensitive modifier below.

+Additionally, you can specify case-sensitive searching (e.g. `body (includes-word, case_sensitive)`).

+Previous versions of this app used different checks `subject_regex` and `body_regex` instead of modifiers.
+Old rules that use these will continue to work but I recommend moving to the new syntax.

 ## Account properties